Table of Contents

 What is Delrin Good For?

 Delrin is an excellent choice for industrial and mechanical applications.
-This is especially true for applications where the parts will be exposed to moisture or a wet environment.
+This is especially true for applications where the parts will be exposed to moist or a wet environment.
 Other appropriate uses include gears, bearings, bushings, rollers, fittings, electrical insulator parts, and general CNC machining applications.

 Acetal Delrin Dupont